What is Public Domain Day?

 The work of these people can be revived.
 They can be used on Wikipedia, remixed to new works and can be used for new publications.

-The event will take place in the National Library of The Netherlands and will be Dutch spoken.
+The event will be Dutch spoken.